LailaSumiyaKhan/Manual_Testing_Project/README.md

 # Manual Testing Task Assesment

-Here Is a Manual Testing task both UI and API.The main focus is system testing in an e_commerece platform.
+Here is a Manual Testing task both UI and API.The main focus is system testing in an e_commerece platform.

 # Give Task Assesment